 Following a series of staff cuts from 2013 to 2018, there has been zero variance in the total number of posts proposed for the establishment plan (212 posts) for a period of six years from 2019 to 2024.
-The proposed revision of the mandate of the Agency and relevant other proposals in the maritime package propose to increase the number of posts on the EMSA establishment plan 2025 by 17, for a total of 229 posts.
-The forecast for 2026 and 2027 also consider the ongoing legislative processes.
+The new maritime package increases the number of posts on the EMSA establishment plan 2025 by 12, for a total of 224 posts.
+The forecast for 2026 and 2027 takes into account both the new maritime safety package and the proposed revision of the EMSA Founding Regulation, subject and without prejudice to the outcome of the relevant legislative process.